-To effectively promote diversity and enable every employee to utilize their abilities, employees must be able to balance their work and personal lives.
+Enabling every employee to utilize their abilities and balance their work and personal lives is essential to promoting diversity.
 MCC supports its employees with numerous systems designed to meet the needs attendant to a range of life stages.

 Initiatives Related to Child Care